Joseph Bennett (cricketer, born 1881): 1910 to 1920

 At Lancaster Park in 1910–11, Bennett bowled unchanged throughout the match to take 5 for 9 (figures of 9–5–9–5) and 7 for 35 to dismiss Wellington for 52 and 60 and give Canterbury victory by 322 runs.
 He helped Canterbury to an innings victory in the final match of the Plunket Shield in 1913–14 by scoring 58 at number ten and taking 4 for 48 and 7 for 87.
 Ten of his victims were bowled.
 He toured Australia with a New Zealand side shortly afterwards, taking eight wickets in the four matches against state teams.
 When Australia in turn toured New Zealand shortly afterwards, Bennett was playing for Canterbury when Victor Trumper and Arthur Sims added 433 runs in 190 minutes, a world record for the eighth wicket that still stands.
 Bennett was the only Canterbury bowler to keep the batsmen in check, even bowling a maiden at one stage during the whirlwind partnership.
 He finished with 5 for 179 off 56 overs.

 He was the highest wicket-taker in the Plunket Shield in the seasons before World War I, with 52 wickets at an average of 19.65.

-He served overseas with the Army in World War I. He played one final match for Canterbury in 1920.
+Bennett served overseas with the Army in World War I. He played one final match for Canterbury in 1920, but he suffered a leg injury early in the match and was able to bowl only three overs.

 Dick Brittenden said Bennett was "one of the finest length bowlers New Zealand has known", who could "bowl hours on end without sending down a loose one ... doing just a little off the pitch most of the time".

 Later life

 Bennett moved to Loburn, north of Christchurch, in the early 1920s, taking up farming.
 He captained a team representing the combined Canterbury sub-associations against Canterbury in December 1925.

-In 1934 he returned to Christchurch to work as coach and groundsman at Lancaster Park.
+In 1934 Bennett returned to Christchurch to work as coach and groundsman at Lancaster Park.
+He died in Christchurch in August 1947, aged 66.